-- 12.1 An Invitation to Tender shall be issued by the Council for all contracts over £50,000 and tenders shall be submitted in accordance with the requirements of the Invitation to Tender. - 12.2 It is assumed that all tenders over £50,000 shall use the Council's electronic tendering portal. - 12.3 If the portal cannot be used then all tenders received shall be: - a) addressed to the Executive Head of Finance - b) in a sealed envelope marked "Tender" followed by the contract number and name to which it relates - c) kept in a locked cabinet by the Executive Head of Finance or his/her nominee - d) retained unopened until the date and time specified for its opening. - 12.4 No tender received after the time and date specified for its opening shall be accepted or considered by the Council unless the relevant Budget Manager is satisfied that there is sufficient evidence of the tender having been dispatched in time for it to have arrived before the closing date and time, or other exceptional circumstances apply and the other tenders have not been opened. - 12.5 Where Tenders are expected to have a value in excess of £100,000, and the electronic tendering portal has NOT been used then they shall be opened in the presence of the appropriate Portfolio Holder or another Executive Member, a member of Internal audit or the Executive Head of Finance or his/her nominee and the Responsible Officer nominated by the relevant Budget Manager. - 12.6 The Executive Head of finance or the member of internal audit shall undertake the completion of the Record of Receipt of Tender Documents book including names and addresses, date and time of opening and value.
-All taking part in the opening shall sign the book
+- 12.1 An Invitation to Tender shall be issued by the Council for all contracts over £50,000 and tenders shall be submitted in accordance with the requirements of the Invitation to Tender. - 12.2 It is a requirement that all tenders over £50,000 shall use the Council's electronic tendering portal unless the portal is not available. - 12.3 If the portal cannot be used then all tenders received shall be: - a) addressed to the Strategic Director of Finance and Customer Services - b) in a sealed envelope marked "Tender" followed by the contract number and name to which it relates

-12.7 The tender opening process for physical tenders is set out in detail at Appendix 1 to these contract standing orders.
+- c) kept in a locked cabinet by the Strategic Director of Finance and Customer Services or his/her nominee - d) retained unopened until the date and time specified for its opening. - 12.4 No tender received after the time and date specified for its opening shall be accepted or considered by the Council unless the relevant Budget Manager is satisfied that there is sufficient evidence of the tender having been dispatched in time for it to have arrived before the closing date and time, or other exceptional circumstances apply and the other tenders have not been opened. - 12.5 Where Tenders are expected to have a value in excess of £100,000, and the electronic tendering portal has NOT been used then they shall be opened in the presence of the appropriate Portfolio Holder or another Executive Member, a member of Internal audit or Strategic Director of Finance and Customer Services or his/her nominee and the Responsible Officer nominated by the relevant Budget Manager. - 12.6 The Strategic Director of Finance and Customer Services or the member of internal audit shall undertake the completion of the Record of Receipt of Tender Documents book including names and addresses, date and time of opening and value.
+All taking part in the opening shall sign the book - 12.7 The tender opening process for physical tenders is set out in detail at Appendix 1 to these contract standing orders.